 Note: The add-in needs to be the same version as the Python package.
 Make sure to re-install the add-in after upgrading the xlwings package.
-Make sure to close Ecxel before installing/upgrading the add-in.

 Note: When you are on macOS and are using the VBA standalone module instead of the add-in, you need to run \$ xlwings runpython install once.